Crawl Space Encapsulation in Nashville

 Fortunately, our Nashville crawl space encapsulation services are a cost-effective process that locks out unwanted moisture and saves your crawl space from complications.
-The experienced team at United Structural Systems offers crawl space encapsulation services for houses all throughout Middle Tennessee and Southern Kentucky.
-Whether you’re wanting to install an encapsulation system as a preventative measure or you’ve already seen signs of damage from moisture problems, call USS TN!
+The experienced team at United Structural Systems offers crawl space encapsulation services for houses all throughout Middle Tennessee, Southern Kentucky, and Northern Alabama.
+Whether you’re wanting to install an encapsulation system as a preventative measure or you’ve already seen signs of damage from moisture problems, you can count on us to get the job done right the first time!
 We’ll send a professional to your property in no time to provide a free crawl space estimate.

 Crawl space encapsulation is one of the most effective ways of preventing damages caused by indoor moisture.
 The process involves using a thick plastic crawl space vapor barrier to completely cover the interior of your crawl space.
-This barrier will be laid out over floors, walls, and sometimes the ceiling of your crawl space.
+This barrier will be laid out over the floors and walls of your crawl space.
 Once the area has been sealed, a dehumidifier is typically installed in the encapsulated crawl space to further prevent excess moisture.

 What are the Benefits of Crawl Space Encapsulation?